jlin/Urocissa/README.md

 ## Steps to Set Up and Use the App

-Follow these instructions to set up and run the Urocissa app.
+Follow these steps to set up and run the Urocissa app on Linux-based systems.
+For instructions on setting up the app on Windows, please refer to [this guide](https://github.com/hsa00000/Urocissa/blob/main/WINDOWS.md).

 ### 1. Clone the Repository